Available in: EE

 EOF

-• You can check objects creation (Phase must be Created):
+• You can check objects creation (READY must be True; PHASE is a coarse summary of the same verdict, kept for compatibility):

 kubectl get yadrotatlinunifiedstorageconnections.storage.deckhouse.io <yadrotatlinunifiedstorageconnection name>